 Yarrow Salve

-- Add the beeswax and stir occasionally (a wooden or bamboo skewer or chopstick works well for this) until the beeswax completely dissolves into the oil.
+- Add the beeswax into the double boiler and stir occasionally using a bamboo skewer until it completely dissolves into the oil.

-- Then remove the oil/beeswax mixture from the heat, stirring quickly and constantly until it melts.
+- Then, remove the oil/beeswax mixture from the heat.

 - Pour the salve mixture into tins or jars.